ruimffl/quote-events-etl/README.md

 ## Overview

-This repository contains the code to run the ETL to extract and load quote events and data used to enrich quotes data.
+This repository contains the code to run the ETL to extract and load quote events and Companies House data extract used to enrich quotes data.
+The solution can be run using different configurations injected through a config YAML file.

+SQLite database can be browsed using [SQLite Browser](https://sqlitebrowser.org/dl/) or other database client.

 ![diagram](img/diagram.jpg)

 ## Requirements

 Code is developed in Python 3.7.
-Before running follow the steps below:
+Before running:

 1- Set up and activate a Python 3.7 virtual environment
 ```